 A communications tower located in Fitzrovia London, with a total height to 191 metres (627 ft).
 It has been previously known as the Post Office Tower, the London Telecom Tower and the British Telecom Tower.
 Holding the title of the tallest building in London and the United Kingdom from 1964 until 1980, when it was overtaken by the NatWest Tower.

-Designed by the architects Eric Bedford and G. R. Yeats, the building is concrete clad in glass and narrow cylindrical shape, its foundations are sunk down through 53 metres of London clay .
-Initially the first sixteen floors were for technical equipment and power.
-Above that was a 35 metre section for the microwave aerials, and above that were six floors of suites, kitchens, technical equipment and finally a cantilevered steel lattice tower.
+Designed by the architect Eric Bedford and G. R. Yeats, the building is concrete clad in glass and narrow cylindrical shape, its foundations are sunk down through 53 metres of London clay.
+Initially, the first sixteen floors were for technical equipment and power.
+Above that was a 35-metre section for the microwave aerials, and above that were six floors of suites, kitchens, technical equipment and finally a cantilevered steel lattice tower.

 The BT Tower is sometimes used for corporate events but public access to the building ceased in 1981.
 When it was first opened, as well as the communications equipment and office space, there were viewing galleries, a souvenir shop, and a rotating restaurant, the “Top of the Tower”, on the 34th floor, operated by Butlins.
 It made one revolution every 22 minutes.